r-hub/blog/content/post/2021-01-05-oauth2/index.md

 ### OAuth token creation and caching

 -   Lastly, you'd call [`httr::oauth2.0_token()`](https://httr.r-lib.org/reference/oauth2.0_token.html) that will open a browser window where the user can grant access to the third-party app.
 This step therefore needs interactivity.
+Its output is an httr token object containing among other things the access token and the refresh token if it was given.

+Intestingly there is still no app involved but httr starts a web server using httpuv.
+This way when the server sends the access token to `http://localhost:1410/`, httr is listening and gets it.

+Interactively, if no parameter / option is set for the `cache` argument of [`httr::oauth2.0_token()`](https://httr.r-lib.org/reference/oauth2.0_token.html), the user will be asked by httr whether they want to cache the token to a file.
+As a package developer, ideally you'd surface options in your function setting up authentication with these concerns in mind

+-   security (if the token is cached to the current project, is it gitignored?);
+-   user-friendliness (not caching the token means interactive authentication every time the package is used!);
+-   flexibility (some users will have one token but some might have several if they are juggling several, say, Twitter accounts).

+In rtweet the token is by default saved to the home directory and the path to it is saved as an environment variable.
+More easily, you could save the token to an [app directory](/2020/03/12/user-preferences/#not-so-temporary-files3).

+### OAuth usage

+-   With httr you can directly pass the token to [`httr::VERB()`](https://httr.r-lib.org/reference/VERB.html) via the `config` parameter. httr also automatically refreshed your access token if the token object contains a valid refresh token.
+-   If using another HTTP R client you will need to extract the access token and pass it as the header the API docs require.

 What are your OAuth 2.0 secret credentials?
 -------------------------------------------